Chair of Architectural Studies, Professor of Art History

 201 Art Building

-Art History Chair, Professor of Fine Arts on the Alumnae Foundation, Film Studies Steering Committee
+Art History Chair and Professor of Fine Arts on the Alumnae Foundation, Film Studies Steering Committee

 Paul Staiti teaches courses in American art and cinema.
 He has authored books and essays on John Singleton Copley, Gilbert Stuart, Winslow Homer and other American artists.
 His most recent book, Of Arms and Artists, is concerned with the diverse ways in which painters responded to the crisis of the American Revolution.
 He co-curated the Copley show at The Metropolitan Museum of Art and Museum of Fine Arts, Boston.
 Currently, in anticipation of an exhibition scheduled for Versailles and the Met, Staiti is researching the Americans who visited the court of Louis XVI.